harryreyesnieva/harryreyesnieva.github.io/presentations.md

 **Regional**

-1. Mining the Health Disparities and Minority Health Bibliome.
+1. Mining the health disparities and minority health bibliome: a computational scoping review and gap analysis of 200,000+ articles.
 2022.
 New York City College of Technology (City Tech), City University of New York (CUNY), New York, NY

 2. Identifying and Understanding Malpractice-Prone Diagnostic Pitfalls.
 2016.
 Risk Management Foundation of the Harvard Medical Institutions Incorporated (RMF), CRICO Research Day.
 Boston, MA